mwydmuch/ZoomVideoComposer/README.md

   Compose a zoom video from multiple provided images.

 Options:
+  -a, --audio_path FILE           Audio file path that will be added to the
+                                  video.
   -z, --zoom FLOAT                Zoom factor/ratio between images.  [default:
                                   2.0]
   -d, --duration FLOAT            Duration of the video in seconds.  [default:
                                   10.0]
   -e, --easing [linear|easeInSine|easeOutSine|easeInOutSine|easeInQuad|easeOutQuad|easeInOutQuad|easeInCubic|easeOutCubic|easeInOutCubic]
                                   Easing function.  [default: easeInOutSine] -r, --direction [in|out|inout|outin]
                                   Zoom direction.
-Inout and outin combine both directions. [default: out] -o, --output PATH               Output video file. [default: output.mp4] -t INTEGER                      Number of threads to use to generate frames.
+Inout and outin combine both directions.  [default: out] -o, --output PATH               Output video file.  [default: output.mp4] -t, --threads INTEGER           Number of threads to use to generate frames.
                                   Use values <= 0 for number of available threads on your machine minus the provided absolute value.  [default: -1] --tmp-dir PATH                  Temporary directory to store frames.
                                   [default: tmp]
   -f, --fps INTEGER               Frames per second of the output video.
                                   [default: 30]
+  -w, --width FLOAT               Width of the output video.
+Values > 1 are
+                                  interpreted as specific sizes in pixels.
-  -w, --width INTEGER             Width of the output video. [default: 1024] -h, --height INTEGER            Height of the output video. [default: 1024] -s, --resampling [nearest|box|bilinear|hamming|bicubic|lanczos]
+                                  Values <= 1 are interpreted as a fraction of the width of the first image.  [default: 1] -h, --height FLOAT              Height of the output video.
+Values > 1 are interpreted as specific sizes in pixels.
+                                  Values <= 1 are interpreted as a fraction of the height of the first image.  [default: 1] -s, --resampling [nearest|box|bilinear|hamming|bicubic|lanczos]
                                   Resampling techique to use when resizing
                                   images.  [default: lanczos]
-  -m, --margin INTEGER            Margin in pixels to cut from the edges of
+  -m, --margin FLOAT              Size of the margin to cut from the edges of
-                                  the images for better blending. [default:
-                                  50]
+                                  each image for better blending with the next/previous image.
+Values > 1 are
+                                  interpreted as specific sizes in pixels.
+                                  Values <= 1 are interpreted as a fraction of the smaller size of the first image.
+                                  [default: 0.05]
-  --keep-tmp                      Keep temporary directory.
-Otherwise, it will
+  --keep-frames                   Keep frames in the temporary directory.
-                                  be deleted after the video is generated.
+                                  Otherwise, it will be deleted after the video is generated.
-                                  [default: False]
+  --skip-video-generation         Skip video generation.
+Useful if you only
+                                  want to generate the frames.
+This option will keep the temporary directory similar to --keep-frames flag.
-  --reverse-images                Reverse the order of the images. [default:
+  --reverse-images                Reverse the order of the images.
-                                  False]
   --help                          Show this message and exit.
 ```